Maxim Sandovich: First arrest and trial

 In the opinion of Włodzimierz Osadczy: "On the eve of the war, the show trial over the Orthodox agitators was to be a warning to all forces sympathizing to Russia, and not only for the Rusyns but also for the growing power of Polish national democrats".
 The same author considered that the analogous task the Austrian authorities put up before the process of Bendasiuk, Kołdra, fr.
 Hudyma and fr.
 Sandovich, began March 9, 1914 in Lvov and lasted three months.

 All accused in this trial were charged with espionage and betrayal of state expressed in the desire to detach "Ruthenian lands" from Austro-Hungary and join them in the Russian Empire.
 Both clerics were also accused of illegally celebrating the service and preaching and unlawful travel to Russia.
 Fr.
-Sandowicz was also accused that he expressed in an offensive manner about the Catholic religion.
-On the ninth day of the trial, he was questioned about the finding in his memoirs of a brulion in which the clergyman made his or her reflections on the Orthodox Church and the Union of Brest.
+Sandovich was also accused that he expressed in an offensive manner about the Catholic religion.
+On the twenty-ninth day of the trial, he was interrogated about the draft found in his notes, in which the clergyman contained his thoughts on Orthodox Church and the Union of Brest.

 "The process of Bendasiuk and comrades", as it was called in the Galician press, was extensively reported in the press: reports from it were published by all Lviv newspapers; a number of foreign journals (French, German, Italian) sent his correspondents to Lviv.
 The greatest interest in this case was in Russia.
 The process was observed on the spot by representatives of the four main factions of the Russian State Duma.
-Contrary to the objectives of the Austrian authorities, who intended to ban the further activities of Russophliles during the war with Russia, the process not only was not a heavy blow to this movement, but contributed to the spread of his ideas.
+Contrary to the objectives of the Austrian authorities, who intended to ban the further activities of Russophiles during the war with Russia, the process not only was not a heavy blow to this movement, but contributed to the spread of his ideas.
 In addition, the Russian state treasury allocated 30,000 rubles for running a propaganda campaign accompanying the process.
 "Orthodox martyrdom in Galicia" was also publicized by the Archbishop Anthony (Khrapovitsky) of Volhynia, who in his eparchy issued a special circular on this subject and ordered after each Holy Liturgy to celebrate an additional service for the arrested russophiles.
 He himself contacted the Lviv court in writing, offering to testify as a witness.
 In Lviv there was a demonstration in defence of the accused, attended by near 80 Greek Catholic clergymen.

 Hearings of the accused and witnesses proved the links between the Orthodox movement in Galicia and Russia, but the evidence gathered was not enough to confirm the allegation of treason and espionage contained in the indictment.
 In connection with this, on June 6, 1914, an acquittal issued by a jury of Poles was passed in relation to all defendants.
 The court found that the accused did not engage in politics and did not seek to tear Galicia away from Austria-Hungary.
 This judgment was dissatisfied with the Viennese government circles, which accused Poles of allowing (known as advocates) known Russophiles to the trial.